-- Treatment of individual cases is under the direction of the attending health care provider.
+Treatment of individual cases is under the direction of the attending health care provider.
 Refer to the Recommendations for the Control of Gastroenteritis Outbreaks in Long-Term Care Homes to manage the outbreak.

-- Ministry of Helth and Long Term Care.
+- Ministry of Health and Long Term Care.
 Recommendations for the Control of Gastroenteritis Outbreaks in Long-Term Care Homes, 2018 (or as current).

 - Heymann, D.L.
 Control of Communicable Disease Manual (20th Ed.).
 Washington, American Public Health Association, 2015.